-This course introduces ubiquitous computing concepts and technology through guided readings and hands-on project experience.
-This paper offers a good overview of how ubiquitous computing builds on distributed systems and mobile computing, and illustrates the kind of material to be covered in class.
+This course introduces advanced concepts and technology through guided readings and hands-on project experience.
 Specifically, the following topics will be covered:

 · Definition and scope of ubiquitous computing.